mindspore-ai/docs/tutorials/training/source_en/advanced_use/model_explaination.md

 Currently, MindSpore provides the explanation methods and explanation evaluation Python API.
 You can use the provided explanation methods by  `mindspore.explainer.explanation` and the provided explanation evaluation by `mindspore.explainer.benchmark`.
 You need to prepare the black-box model and data to be explained, instantiate explanation methods or explanation evaluation according to your need and call the explanation API in your script to collect the explanation result and explanation evaluation result.

-MindSpore also provides `mindspore.explainer.ExplainRunner` to run all explanation methods and explanation evaluation methods automatically.
-You just need to put the instantiated object into `run` of `ExplainRunner` and then all explanation methods and explanation evaluation methods will be executed.
+MindSpore also provides `mindspore.explainer.ImageClassificationRunner` to run all explanation methods and explanation evaluation methods automatically.
+You just need to register the instantiated object and then all explanation methods and explanation evaluation methods will be executed.
 Explanation logs containing explanation results and explanation evaluation results will be automatically generated and stored.

 The following uses ResNet-50 and multi-label dataset with 20 classes as an example.
-Initializing the explanation methods in `explanation` and the evaluation methods in `benchmark`, the users can then use `ExplainRunner` to execute and explanation and evaluation for the black-box model.
+Initializing the explanation methods in `explanation` and the evaluation methods in `benchmark`, the users can then use `ImageClassificationRunner` to execute and explanation and evaluation for the black-box model.
 The sample code is as follows:

 ```python
 import mindspore.nn as nn